Madivoli/airfare_analysis/README.md

 - This analysis could **uncover factors influencing pricing beyond distance alone**, such as _demand_, _operational costs for specific routes_, or _competitive pressure_.
 - **If there are legitimate reasons for the fare discrepancies** — such as peak travel times, express routes, or routes that involve tolls — **these should be clearly communicated to customers**.
 - Providing this transparency can help **mitigate potential negative customer perceptions and dissatisfaction**.
+- **Adopt dynamic pricing models:** use more than just distance — factor in competition, demand, and customer type.
+- **Identify underpriced long-haul routes:** The management should consider raising fares where distance-fare ratio is low and demand is inelastic.
+- **Review short-haul premiums:** management should justify high short-haul fares or introduce competitive pricing to increase volume.

 ---